neilmatula/exawind-benchmarks/exawind/Pazy_Wing/README.md

 - The oscillations do not decay, but also do not grow without bound.
 We term this behavior "unstable".
 - The oscillations continue to grow without bound, leading to solver failure.
 We term this behavior "flutter".

-These three behaviors are demonstrated in the plot below.
-For these results, we are interested in bracketing the flutter onset boundary; that is, for a given root AoA, we perform simulations at multiple velocities in the neighborhood of the flutter onset boundary, and determine two speeds that may be clearly classified as "stable" and "flutter", respectively.
+These three behaviors are demonstrated in the right plot above.
+Since the exact speed for which flutter begins is expected to be sensitive to resolution and simulation parameters, we opt instead to bracket the flutter onset boundary; that is, for a given root AoA, we perform simulations at multiple velocities in the neighborhood of the flutter onset boundary, and determine two speeds that may be clearly classified as "stable" and "flutter", respectively.
 We aim to bracket the flutter onset speed in this manner within 10% of the experimental value.
+The left figure above indicates we are predicting the onset speed within this tolerance.

 **References**